 After the surgery

 In the hours immediately after surgery, you may feel pain in the surgical site(s).
 This pain is completely natural and it will be reduced by means of pain-killers.
 After discharge, you will use drugs to treat pain that your treating physician will prescribe to you.
 You should be pain-free within 24-48 hours.
 Long-term pain is usually an indication of a complication and, therefore, you should contact your treating physician in this case.
 Sometimes, vomiting occurs which is an adverse effect of anesthesia, in particular general anesthesia, and it usually subsides within 6-12 hours after surgery.
 You may start walking within a few hours of surgery.
 You should avoid physical stress for 3 weeks after surgery (including sports and more demanding leisure activities), comply with diet restrictions for several days after which the patient starts eating normally.
 It is not recommended to bathe, either in a bathtub or in indoor and outdoor swimming pools until surgical wounds are healed.
 It is more appropriate to take a shower.
-The sick leave is 2-4 weeks in average depending on the profession.I am interested in
+The sick leave is 2-4 weeks in average depending on the profession.Order

 The indicated price comprises: